HelloPeopleTv4you/Easy-M3U8-Player-Zone/README.md

 Welcome to **Easy M3U8 Player Zone**!
 This project offers a versatile and user-friendly platform for playing M3U8 and HLS streams using multiple web-based players.

 ## Features
+- Easy M3U8 and HLS Player Zone With multiple player
+- Free  All player
+- A simple interface to input your stream URLs and select your preferred player.
+- Player Preview Show

 - **Multiple Player Support**: Enjoy seamless playback with various players, including:
   - Clapper Player